Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 {{% rules-block heading="Beginner Set" %}}

-This set adds three new mechanics.
+This set adds two new mechanics.

 **Powers**: people can have a special power.
 Such a power is indicated by the _heart_ icon, and replaces the funny tagline.